Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/_index.md

 +++
 ### Chapter 1
 # Getting Started
-Here's an explanation how to pass through the first steps in the Ventus Cloud, such as registration and creating first organization or project.
+Here are guides for the first steps in Ventus Cloud, such as registration and creating first organization or project.

 {{% children style="h4" depth="2" %}}